03. Time Series Analysis (Jhon)

 - We will also consider how to find how many terms we use in the expansion.

-The discrete Fourier Transform of a sequence of real or complex numbers, is the sequence of complex numbers defined by
+The discrete Fourier Transform of a sequence of

 Inverse Discrete Fourier Transform (IDFT)